mikekoul/engine-rails-lite/README.md

 ## Wins
 - Successfully built and tested an API from scratch
 - Gain confidence in testing happy and sad paths
-- Spliting responsiblities in RESTful convention
+- Splitting responsiblities in RESTful convention
 - Properly using namespacing and resouces when building routes
 - Successfully using serializers for the first time